aplteam/Cookbook_Make/README.md

 ## HTML\

-All the HTML files will be written to this directory
+All the HTML files will be written to this directory: `HTML\`.

 This directory must also host the directories `CSS\`, `Images\` and `JavaScript\`.